finos/common-cloud-controls/docs/governance/community-guidelines/releases/cmb.md

 ## Membership

-The change management board is comprised of a Release Manager and the body of reviewers.
+The change management board is composed of a Release Manager and the body of reviewers.

 A release cycle shall be a minimum of one month, during which time a Release Manager will solicit and arbitrate feedback from the reviewers prior to approving and initiating the release.